ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

   `  magic -T sky130A.tech sky130_inv.mag & `
 ![Screenshot 2024-04-03 002627](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/9497e5a8-4cf4-4785-b27c-93339f3d417d)

-In sky130, every color is showing the different layer. here the first layer is for local interconnect shown by blue_purple color, then second layer is metal 1 which is shown by light purple color, and the metal 2 is shown by pink color.
+-In sky130, every color is showing the different layer. here the first layer is for local interconnect shown by blue_purple color, then second layer is metal 1 which is shown by light purple color, and the metal 2 is shown by pink color.
 N-well is shown by solide das line. green is N-diffusion region. and red is for polysilicon gate. similarly the brown color is for P-diffusion.

 - Inverter layout
 ![Screenshot 2024-04-03 002733](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/bf1ee59b-946f-404a-93da-0699b61589bd)